Skip to contents

 The interpretation of each array is as follows:

-• val - Values of non-zero entries in increasing order of (column, row) position of the non-zero value.
+• val - Values of non-zero entries in increasing order of (column, row) position.

 • index - index[i] provides the 0-based row index for the value found in val[i] (or column index for row-major storage order)